Elias-Wide/fastapi_departments_tree/README.md

 # Departments Tree Web App

 A web application designed to manage company structures, department hierarchies, and employees.
-This project was developed as a technical assessment for **hitalent**.
+This project was developed as a test case for **hitalent**.

 The application implements a tree structure for departments (with built-in validation against cyclic dependencies) and covers full CRUD operations for departments and employees.